necyberteam/qa-bot/README.md

 To test the standalone demo files (`index.html` and `web-component-demo.html`) at the root level, you need to:

 1. Stop the development server (if running)
+2. Build the library (`npm run build:lib`)
-2. Build the project (`npm run build`)
+3. Build the project (`npm run build`)
-3. Serve the root directory using a static file server:
+4. Serve the root directory using a static file server:

 ```bash
 # After building, serve the files from root